SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 ## Redundant Functions and Classification Complications {#classification}

-If distinct channels are used to share the metadata between a host and a network, a network that engages in the collaborative signaling approach will require sophisticated features to classify flows and decide which channel is used to share metadata so that it can consume that information.
+If distinct channels are used to share the metadata between a client and a network, a network that engages in the collaborative signaling approach will require sophisticated features to classify flows and decide which channel is used to share metadata so that it can consume that information.

 Likewise, the network will require to implement redundant functions; for each signaling interface.